genemine/IsoCell/README.md

 > # gene_expr:  A gene-level expression data matrix, genes in rows and samples in columns.
 > # isoform_expr:  An isoform-level expression data matrix, isoforms in rows and samples in columns.
 > # t (default: 0.1): The retention ratio of isoforms, isoforms whose residual vector length is ranked in the top t percent are retained.
+> # theta (default: 0.9): The threshold of the cumulative variance contribution rate of the principal components: keep the principal components whose cumulative variance contribution rate is greater than theta.
+> # s (default: FALSE): An optional parameter that can be used to control the number of principal components retained, instead of theta.
+Note that when the parameter s is selected, the parameter theta will no longer work.
+(If s is selected, then s must be an integer and less than min(dim(gene_expr))).
 ```
 Return:
 ```